ansleybrown1337/bayes-sampler-comparison/README.md

 In 2011, the site was established to compare two conservation tillage treatments, minimum till (MT) and strip till (ST), with a conventional tillage control treatment (CT) that is representative of typical practices in furrow irrigated fields of northern Colorado.
 The MT and ST treatments were selected in collaboration with a group of advising farmers interested in the feasibility of conservation tillage for furrow-irrigated systems.
 The field contains relatively large field plots (320 m long × 27 m wide) to realistically represent water movement in furrows and associated challenges with commercial production fields in the region.

-During the yearS of this study (2023 and 2024), the research field was planted in silage corn in late April and harvested in mid-September.
+During the years of this study (2023 and 2024), the research field was planted in silage corn in late April and harvested in mid-September.
 Winter wheat was planted immediately afterward and will was harvested in July 2024.

+Study Site summary:
+- Fort Collins, CO, USA
+- Conservation Tillage Study started in 2011
+  - CT = Full tillage
+  - ST = Less tillage
+  - MT = Least tillage
+- Replicated management blocks
+- Each plot is about 1 hectare with a 300m irrigation run length
+- Surface irrigated with gated pipe for 7-10 hours at a time

 ### Edge-of-Field Runoff Monitoring Setup